alirezabj/Exam-Q2/README.md

 ### B)

-The code does not work because the `BookPriceCalculator` class returns an Object from `calculatePrice` but `DiscountedBookPriceCalculator` overrides it with a return type of Double.
+The code does not work because the `BookPriceCalculator` class returns an object from `calculatePrice` but `DiscountedBookPriceCalculator` overrides it with a return type of double.
 In Java, when overriding a method, the return type must be the same or a subclass of the original return type.
-Since Double is not a direct subclass of Object, the method override is invalid.
+Since Double is not a direct subclass of object, the method override is invalid.

 ##### Advantages and Disadvantages:

 One benifit of the code is that the `BookPriceCalculator` class keeps all pricing rules in one place, making it easy to update or modify (Encapsulation).
 It also allows subclasses like `DiscountedBookPriceCalculator` to modify pricing rules, such as adding discounts.
-However, the major drawback is that the subclass changes the return type from Object to Double, which is not allowed in Java and causes a compilation error.
+However, the major drawback is that the subclass changes the return type from object to double, which is not allowed in Java and causes a compilation error.